Ati1707/FastRender/README.md

 - [x] Implement usable video manager component.
 - I consider this as almost done.
 Only thing that I need to fix is when you pause the video the seek to slider doesn't work properly.
 - [ ] Add hotkeys for the editor
+- Hotkey `S` for enabling/disabling the snapping functionality.
 - [ ] More robust process for ffmpeg/ffmprobe binaries.
 Maybe even integrate libraries instead?
 - While working on the project I noticed that sometimes when I dragndrop a video it freezes the program.
       Maybe ffmpeg or ffmprobe errors out need to investigate this.